reinareign/printf/README.md

 Handle the following custom conversion specifier:
 R: prints the rot13'ed string

-## Description
+# Description

-The function `_printf` writes output to standard output.
-The function writes under the control of a `format` string that specifies how subsequent arguments (accessed via the variable-length argument facilities of `stdarg`) are converted for output.
+The function '_printf' writes output to standard output.
+The function writes under the control of a 'format' string that specifies how subsequent arguments (accessed via the variable-length argument facilities of 'stdarg') are converted for output.

-## Authors
+# Authors

 + Chisom Enem
 + Awam Chimere